jsenv/importmap/readme.md

 ## Installation using npm

+`@jsenv/node-module-import-map` is published on github package registry.<br />
-To install `@jsenv/import-map` you need to configure npm to use github registry for this package.
+You need to configure npm to use github registry for this package.

 1. Configure npm authentification